javiberd/hdw-design-and-specification/README.md

 # Hardware design and specification with VHDL
-This repository contains all the work done throughout the extension of the course Diseño Automático de Sistemas taken at Universidad Complutense de Madrid and imparted by José M. Mendías.
-Ten assignments and my final project are included.
+This repository contains all the work done throughout the extension of the course ["Diseño Automático de Sistemas"](http://www.fdi.ucm.es/profesor/mendias/DAS/DAS.html) taken at Universidad Complutense de Madrid.
+This course was imparted by José M. Mendías.

+During the course we learned and applied some of the methodologies of digital circuit design based on EDA tools.
+Ten assignments and my final project were developed, all of them in VHDL.
+All work was tested on a FPGA (Spartan 3 - XC3S1000).

 ## Explanation of each of the directories
 - /common: contains components used for a variety of assignments